Will-Carrara/Fallowed-Area-Mapping/README.md

 > Details on installing F.A.M and necessary modules can be found in the [installation instructions](docs/install.md).
 >
 > ## Workflow
-> A detailed walk-through on the setup and operation of F.A.M. has been assembled in the following series of documentation contained in the following links:
+> A detailed walk-through on the setup and operation of F.A.M. has been assembled in the following series of documentation contained in the links below:
 > 1. [Data Acquisition](docs/data_acquisition.md)
 > 2. [Running F.A.M.](docs/tutorial.md)
 >